pynbgang/blog/_posts/2020-01-02-[468]-validate-ip-address.markdown

         return 'Neither'
 ```

+take aways:

-* make use of exception
+* make use of exception!

 ## other zb solutions